-While our past audits were in compliance, the random reviews conducted by DPD supervisors produced few substantive results for the DPD.
-To address the apparent weakness and improve the process, in February 2013, the Department instituted a new random selection process whereby the Office of Civil Rights identified which traffic stops be reviewed and tasked the field operations units to review them.
-The new process was announced by message order that was effective beginning on February 2, 2013, and stated, "the Office of Civil Rights (OCR) shall notify individual commands specific traffic stop events that require a supervisory review of the in-car video/audio system."
+While our past audits found DPD in compliance with U98, the random reviews that were conducted by DPD supervisors produced few substantive results for the DPD.
+To address the apparent weakness and improve the process, in February 2013, the Department instituted a new random selection process whereby the Office of Civil Rights identified the traffic stops to be reviewed and tasked the field operations units to review them.
+The new process was announced by message order that was effective beginning on February 2, 2013, that stated, "The Office of Civil Rights (OCR) shall notify individual commands specific traffic stop events that require a supervisory review of the in-car video/audio system."

-DPD made available the random review sheets from its new selection process for the months of March, April, and May 2013.
-The Department focused on 175 police/citizen contacts selected by CRIB from the CAD system.
-Of these 162 had operational MVS systems in place.
-All (100%) were reviewed by DPD supervisors.
-Districts and precincts found that 138 (85%) produced video and 94 (58%) audio.
-These compliance rates are much more realistic than those that were found in previous "random" reviews in which the reviewing supervisor simply selected the event to be reviewed.
+During our review of the second quarter of 2013, we found that DPD had selected 175 police/citizen contacts to be reviewed and that all in which cars had operational video systems in place were reviewed.
+As expected, the compliance rates reported by supervisors were much more realistic than those found in previous "random" reviews in which the reviewing supervisor simply selected the event to be reviewed.
 Further, we found a number of instances where supervisors commented on safety and tactical methods employed by the officers.
-We believe that the random review process has been substantially improved.
+We concluded that the random review process had been substantially improved.